isc-projects/kea/doc/guide/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The PostgreSQL database schema can be upgraded using the same tool and
-commands as described in :ref:`Upgrading a MySQL Database from an Earlier
-Version of Kea <mysql-upgrade>`, with the exception that the "pgsql"
+commands as described in :ref:`mysql-upgrade`, with the exception that the "pgsql"
 database backend type must be used in the commands.

 Use the following command to check the current schema version: